AnonCatalyst/Odinova/README.md

-# Scavenger OSINT GUI 🕵️‍♂️
+> **Scavenger OSINT GUI** 🕵️‍♂️

+## About Scavenger

-Scavenger is an Open Source Intelligence (OSINT) tool with a graphical user interface designed to efficiently gather information about a target.
-It provides a unified solution for various OSINT tasks, enhancing digital reconnaissance capabilities.
+Scavenger is a powerful and user-friendly Open Source Intelligence (OSINT) tool designed to enhance digital reconnaissance capabilities.
+With its intuitive graphical user interface, Scavenger provides a unified solution for various OSINT tasks, allowing users to efficiently gather information about a target.
+This tool is developed with the goal of empowering individuals and security professionals to conduct responsible and effective information gathering.

 ![Scavenger GUI Project - screenshot](docs/images/screenshot.png)

 ## Table of Contents

 - [Key Features](#key-features)
 - [Dependencies](#dependencies)
 - [Installation](#installation)